 Keep walking in a loop until you get to the right hand turn to head back to the Polynesian Pools.
-Once there, stay on the road and make your way past the font of the Museum - can't miss the big Elizabethan building, pop in for a visit if you're up for it - through the Government Gardens, through the roundabout and follow the road back to the Lakefront.
+Once there, stay on the road and make your way past the font of the Museum - can't miss the big Elizabethan building, through the Government Gardens, through the roundabout and follow the road back to the Lakefront.
 Voila, done.
 I hope these directions aren't too confusing.
 All up it should take around an hour.

 Sun rising overlooking Puarenga Stream on the Sulphur Flats part of the walkway